github/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 }
 ```

 In your cloud provider's OIDC configuration, configure the `sub` condition to require that claims must include specific values for `repository_owner` and `repository_visibility`.
-For example: `"repository_owner: "monalisa":repository_visibility:private"`.
+For example: `"sub": "repository_owner:monalisa:repository_visibility:private"`.
 The approach lets you restrict cloud role access to only private repositories within an organization or enterprise.

 #### Example: Allowing access to all repositories with a specific owner